spatialaudio/computational_acoustics/README.md

 This repository contains a (hopefully growing) collection of [Jupyter](https://jupyter.org/) notebooks illustrating various techniques in computational acoustics.
 So far we have

-* Solution of the two-dimensional Helmholtz equation using the FEM (view on nbviewer)
+* Solution of the two-dimensional Helmholtz equation using the FEM ([view it on nbviewer](https://github.com/spatialaudio/computational_acoustics/blob/master/FEM_Helmholtz_equation_2D.ipynb))